 The Leadership Academy community has expanded over time, intentionally drawing in a mix of emerging and established leaders from across the justice system as well as from community-based organizations around Washington State, all of whom share the common goal of collaborating and utilizing law & justice tools to end structural oppression such as poverty and racism.

-In 2016, Leadership Academy faculty and volunteers began offering additional capacity building services, including leadership training and consulting for organizations as well as ongoing coaching and mentorship for the growing network of Leadership Academy alumni.
+In 2016, Leadership Academy faculty and volunteers began offering additional capacity building services, including leadership and racial equity training and consulting for organizations as well as ongoing coaching and mentorship for the growing network of Leadership Academy alumni.
 In response, the Leadership Academy rebranded and incorporated as JustLead Washington, an independent nonprofit organization that continues to work in close partnership with the ATJ Board, the Alliance, and other entities working to further social, racial, and economic justice.
 For more on the history and impact of the Leadership Academy, check out our History & Impact Video.

 The Leadership Academy connects you to a great network of people that are making a difference all over our state.
 It provides the opportunity to reflect about our work and … Continue reading Chach Duarte White, Legal Counsel for Youth and Children

 With JustLead’s guidance, support, and feedback, I was able take the mountain of information and questions I had down to clear goals and a powerful vision to ground our strategic planning retreat.
 Their approach and coaching style of being open and curious while being very clear helped me unpack and articulate where our organization has … Continue reading Eloise Barshes, Chelan-Douglas Volunteer Attorney Services

 The Leadership Academy changed the way I look at my community and this great nation.
 If you care about the future of our collective humanity, JustLead!